BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     let aud_cad_quotes = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Instant, BaseDataType::Quotes, MarketType::Forex);

-   // we can get a historical quote from the history we retained according to the 'history_to_retain' parameter when subscribing.
+   // we can get_requests a historical quote from the history we retained according to the 'history_to_retain' parameter when subscribing.
     // since quotes are never open or closed the current quote is always in history as index 0, so the last quote is index 1 let current_quote: Option<Quote>  = quote_index(&aud_cad_quotes, 0);
     let last_historical_quote: Option<Quote>  = quote_index(&aud_cad_quotes, 1);